jazracherif/udacity-data-engineer-gutenberg/README.md

     reading_difficulty: contains scores and statistics about each book id, sentence_count, word_count, syllables_count, grade_level, reading_ease

 There is a number of challenges identified with the Gutenberg source of data:
 - Duplication of files for the same title, often due to the use of new formats.
-This can be seen either through the `/old` folder or through copy of files with the `-8.txt` prefix
+This can be seen either through the `/old` folder or through copy of files with the `-8.txt` prefix.
 - The catalog data is in RDF format and the extraction of data must follow the protocol.
-This means that not all fields may be present, and we are limited in terms of meta data, or have to join it separetely with a different source (such as wiki data)
+This means that not all fields may be present, and we are limited in terms of meta data, or have to join it separetely with a different source (such as wiki data).
 - The mapping between the catalog data and the text files itself is implicit.
 The RDF filenames contains the id which is also the name of the book's text file, the later has to be extracted from a nested directory structure.
 - The Gutenberg data itself contains more than literary books but it is not currently possible to download only the books titles.
 - A single book can have multiple volumes and these are separate files and treated as separate books.